-Auditable Event Relevant SFR Audit Level Additional Information Both successful and unsuccessful use of the identification mechanism FIA_UID.1 Basic Attempted user identity, if available Use of the management functions FMT_SMF.1 Minimum None required Modifications to the group of users that are part of a role FMT_SMR.1 Minimum None required Changes to the time FPT_STM.1 Minimum None required Failure of the trusted channel functions FTP_ITC.1 Minimum Non required
+Auditable Event Relevant SFR Audit Level Additional Information Both successful and unsuccessful use of the authentication mechanism FIA_UAU.1 Basic None required Both successful and unsuccessful use of the identification mechanism FIA_UID.1 Basic Attempted user identity, if available Use of the management functions FMT_SMF.1 Minimum None required Modifications to the group of users that are part of a role FMT_SMR.1 Minimum None required Changes to the time FPT_STM.1 Minimum None required Failure of the trusted channel functions FTP_ITC.1 Minimum Non required

 6.3.1.2.
-FAU\GEN.2 User identity association
+FAU_GEN.2 User identity association

-Hierarchical to: No other components.
-Dependencies: FAU_GEN.1 Audit data generation FIA_UID.1 Timing of identification FAU_GEN.2.1 For audit events resulting from actions of identified users, the TSF shall be able to associate each auditable event with the identity of the user that caused the event.
+Dependencies: FAU_GEN.1 Audit data generation

+FIA_UID.1 Timing of identification

+FAU_GEN.2.1 For audit events resulting from actions of identified users, the TSF shall be able to associate each auditable event with the identity of the user that caused the event.

 6.3.1.3.
-FAU\STG.1 Protected audit trail storage
+FAU_STG.1 Protected audit trail storage

 Hierarchical to: None.

-Dependencies: FAU_GEN.1 Audit data generation FAU_STG.1.1: The TSF shall protect the stored audit records in the audit trail from unauthorized deletion.
-FAU_STG.1.2: The TSF shall be able to prevent unauthorized modifications to the stored audit records in the audit trail.
+Dependencies: FAU_GEN.1 Audit data generation

+FAU_STG.1.1: The TSF shall protect the stored audit records in the audit trail from unauthorized deletion.

+FAU_STG.1.2: The TSF shall be able to prevent unauthorized

+modifications to the stored audit records in the audit trail.

 6.3.1.4.
-FAU\STG.4 Prevention of audit data loss
+FAU STG.4 Prevention of audit data loss

 Hierarchical to: FAU_STG.3.

-Dependencies: FAU_STG.1 Protected audit trail storage FAU_STG.4.1: The TSF shall overwrite the oldest stored audit records and [no other actions to be taken] if the audit trail is full.
+Dependencies: FAU_STG.1 Protected audit trail storage

+FAU_STG.4.1: The TSF shall overwrite the oldest stored audit records and [generate an email warning at 90%] if the audit trail is full.